lsst/rubin_scheduler/docs/fbs-arch.rst

 It also accepts updates of completed observations (`add_observation()`) and when desired, can flush its internal queue of awaiting observations (`flush_queue()`).
-The `CoreScheduler`, once configured, is the primary interaction point for running the scheduler.
+The `CoreScheduler` is the primary interaction point when running the scheduler.

 The `CoreScheduler <fbs-api.html#rubin_scheduler.scheduler.schedulers.CoreScheduler>`_ itself however, does not determine what are useful or desireable observations.
 That job belongs to the `Surveys <fbs-api.html#module-rubin_scheduler.scheduler.surveys>`_.
 While there could be only a